 If you’re having a midlife crisis, you might be wondering if you’ll ever experience laughter again.
 That’s why you need to seek it out.

 Before I go to bed, I watch ten minutes of stand-up comedy.
-I read funny books, see funny movies and spend as much time as I can with ridiculously funny people – including my next-door neighbor, Etta, who happens to be four years old.
+I read funny books, see funny movies and spend as much time as I can with ridiculously funny people.

 Make a conscious effort to integrate laughter into your daily routine.
 You’ll be tickled you did.

-The fact that you’re alive isn’t just cause for celebration, it’s a miracle—so improbable that if you try to comprehend it, your mind will almost certainly turn to mush.
+The fact that you’re alive isn’t just a cause for celebration, it’s a miracle—so improbable that if you try to comprehend it, your mind will almost certainly turn to mush.

-Dr. Ali Binazir, a wicked smart Harvard grad and the author of The Tao of Dating actually crunched the numbers, demonstrating that the probability of your dad meeting your mom was one in 20,000, the probability of your dad dating your mom was one in 2,000, and the probability of the right sperm meeting the right egg was one in 400 quadrillion.
+Dr. Ali Binazir, a wicked smart Harvard grad and the author of The Tao of Dating: The Smart Woman’s Guide to Being Absolutely Irresistible, actually crunched the numbers, demonstrating that the probability of your dad meeting your mom was one in 20,000, the probability of your dad dating your mom was one in 2,000, and the probability of the right sperm meeting the right egg was one in 400 quadrillion.

 And that’s just the beginning.

 Tragically, so many of us never truly appreciate what it means to be alive.
-We succumb to our fears, give up on our dreams and tolerate the intolerable.
-We get into bad jobs, bad relationships and bad situations, allowing others to treat us poorly.
-We do this for years, decades or a lifetime.
-Then, of course, we die.
+We succumb to our fears, give up on our dreams, and tolerate the intolerable.
+We get into bad jobs, bad relationships, and bad situations, allowing others to treat us poorly.

 Think of your life as a party and remember: life is meant to be enjoyed, not endured.